loader2

 SEBI Introduces Specialized Investment Funds

 The Indian investing landscape is changing as we have a new player in the game.
-Over the years, mutual funds have given investors reliable investment.
-For personalized investment options, Indian investors' have Portfolio Management Services, or PMS.
+Over the years, mutual funds have given investors reliable investment options but not suited for investors willing to take higher risks.
+For personalized investment options and higher risks, Indian investors' have Portfolio Management Services, or PMS.
 However, the problem with PMS was the high minimum investment.

 The Securities and Exchange Board of India (SEBI) has come up with a Specialized Investment Fund (SIF) to give investors an option somewhere that bridges the gap between mutual funds and PMS.
 Let us look at the details.